-Business Process Management - BPM for short - is in principle nothing other than process management.
-The tasks of this were often described as tools in ERP-systems integrated.
-To the frustration of the users.
-After all, Business Process Management is more a concept than a tool for monitoring business processes.
+Business Process Management - BPM for short - is basically nothing more than process management.
+The tasks of this have often been described as tools in ERP-systems.
+To the frustration of users.
+After all, business process management is more of a concept than a tool for monitoring business processes.

-However, with only small results.
-Because the transparency that companies hope for through the use of BMP tools hardly occurs.
-What is overlooked is that there is nevertheless something in BMP that users can take advantage of: the concept.
+However, with little result.
+This is because the transparency that companies hope to achieve through the use of BMP tools hardly materialises.
+What is overlooked is that there is nevertheless something in the BMP that users can utilise: the concept.

-Actually, the BMP is not supposed to answer any other question than 'who does what, when, how and with what'.
-If you know the answer to this question, you have the advantage that you can recognise the business processes and thus constantly design and improve them.
-In addition, this makes it possible to accurately document all processes, which is, after all, partly required by law.
-An applied BMP also makes it possible to specifically align the cost calculation with the business processes.
-And that is what matters in the end.
-To optimise processes in such a way that they optimally correspond to economic efficiency and competition.
+The BMP should not actually answer any other question than "Who does what, when, how and with what?".
+If you know the answer to this question, this has the advantage that you can recognise the business processes and thus constantly design and improve them.
+It also enables precise documentation of all processes, which is ultimately required by law in some cases.
+An applied BMP also makes it possible to synchronise the cost calculation with the business processes.
+And that's what matters in the end.
+Optimising processes in such a way that they are optimally aligned with profitability and competition.

 GMP standards for ERP in the pharmaceutical industry